helidon-io/helidon/messaging/README.md

       destination: orders-out
 ```

+When the connector name differs from its provider type, declare `type` explicitly as shown in the configuration
-Add a generated receiver or named emitter for each configured channel, start the Service Registry application, and
+section above.
+Add a generated receiver or named emitter for each configured channel, start the Service Registry
-verify that the provider is discovered on both the class path and module path.
+application, and verify that the provider is discovered on both the class path and module path.

 ### 9. Test the connector contract

 At minimum, cover:

-- connector type uniqueness, supported directions, the effective defaults-plus-channel overlay, injected common fields,
+- provider type selection, named connector uniqueness, object and list forms, supported directions, typed common
-  stripped `failure` keys, required values, secrets, defensive copying and redaction, and direction rejection;
+  defaults and channel overrides, injected `channel-name`, stripped `failure` keys, required values, secrets,
+  defensive copying and redaction, and direction rejection;
-- Service Registry discovery and fresh, resource-free connector instances from every provider factory call; also prove
+- Service Registry discovery and fresh, resource-free channel connections from every directional factory call; also
-  that the provider is not a lifecycle resource, provider-registry shutdown does not close an unattached factory-created
+  prove that providers and configured connectors are not lifecycle resources, provider-registry shutdown does not
-  connector, and an attached connector is closed by its owning graph;
+  close an unattached factory-created connection, and an attached connection is closed by its owning graph;
 - incoming readiness, reserve-before-acquire ordering, message-count bounds, empty polls, ordering, immutable message
   snapshots, globally ordered duplicate and typed headers, immutable binary snapshots, exact case-sensitive names,
   oversize post-acquisition rejection, and release of every unused reservation exactly once;